oakmac/standard-clojure-style-js/README.md

 standard-clj fix dev/user.clj project.clj src-clj/ test/ --include "resources/**/*.edn"
 ```

+`--include` or `--ignore` arguments passed via command line will supercede any
+`--include` or `--ignore` arguments found via config file.

+You can always use the `list` command to see which files will be formatted by `standard-clj`.

 #### Other options

 - `--config` or `-c` - pass a filepath of a config file to use for options to the `standard-clj` program.